 *Clarification or requests for additional information may be sought from education providers at this stage.

-Once a complete set of documentation has been received, and the stage 3 checks are satisfactory, the education provider will be informed and, should they wish, could ‘badge’ the programme as ‘HEE accreditation pending.'
+Once a complete set of documentation has been received and reviewed, the education provider will be informed and, should they wish, could ‘badge’ the programme as ‘HEE accreditation pending’.

 Stage 4 involves an independent review by at least two Centre reviewer.
 This is followed by internal and external scrutiny in Stage 5.
 Education providers will receive notification of outcome in Stage 6.
 Quality assurance processes will require on-going monitoring of all HEE accredited Advanced Clinical Practice programmes.